Delicious Fried Liver and Crispy Shallots

 Low in Iron?
 Try our Liver & Crispy Shallots recipe below.
 Just what the doctor ordered :)

-Anyway, instead of making the onions ‘slurpy’ for this recipe, they’re crispy… and they’re shallots.
+• No ‘slurpy’ onions for this recipe.
+They’re crispy… and they’re shallots.

 Quick iron boost for the week